CapTomas/Anomady/leveling.md

             *   `"static"`: For persistent gear like weapons or armor.
             *   `"consumable"`: For single-use or charges-based items like potions or limited-use gadgets.
             *   `"money"`: For thematic currency; the dashboard item typically displays a numerical value.
         *   `reward_trigger`: A string key for a boolean game state indicator (e.g., "wardens_blade_reward_trigger").
-The AI sets this to `true` to signal a reward of this item type.
+The AI sets this to `true` to signal a reward of this item type or currency.
     *   **Item Types & Slots:** An item's `itemType` (defined in its JSON data) must match an `equipment_slots` key (where `type` is "static" or "consumable") to be equippable in that slot.
-    *   **Persistent Inventory:** All `static` and unconsumed `consumable` items acquired (starting gear, rewards, purchases) are stored in the `session_inventory` field of the `GameState` model.
-This inventory persists across game sessions for the specific theme character until a full reset.
+    *   **Session Inventory:** All `static` and unconsumed `consumable` items acquired (starting gear, rewards, purchases) are stored in the `session_inventory` field of the `GameState` model for the current game session.
+This inventory is cleared when a new game run begins for the theme.

 2.  **Item Structure:** All items adhere to the following JSON structure:
     ```json